brain-modelling-group/functional-brain-age/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This script is an example of how you may use our trained network.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow the steps below.

 ### Prerequisites
 - We have tested this script on: